Do you want to achieve financial independence? The internet offers a slew of opportunities that can help you.

 Finally, fill in the personal information that you’d like to use with Shopify.
 When done, you’ll be taken to the main interface where you can add products, customize your store, and perform a handful of other tasks for your newly-founded eCommerce business.

 One of the advantages of using an eCommerce platform like Shopify is that you can easily set up a visually-appealing store within minutes.
-Simply click “Customize theme” from the home section and pick from the free theme repository or purchase one from the paid marketplace:
+Simply click “Customize theme” from the home section and pick from the free theme repository or purchase one from the paid marketplace (you could also hire a Shopify expert to help create a custom theme):

 At first, you don’t have to worry about making major changes to your online store’s appearance.
 Every available theme you can use – free or paid – is already pre-configured for user experience; products are highlighted above the fold, the site loads fast, and the navigation should be fluid and responsive.